rpk0/rpk_site/_posts/programming/2014-10-16-automatically-create-jekyll-posts-with-thor.md

 - a simple Rake task
 - a simple [ruby script](https://gist.github.com/rpk0/7ef3ba85bff2fbbba342) with [Slop Gem](https://github.com/leejarvis/slop) (lightweight option parsing)

-if you have a Gemfile add the the following gems
+if you have a Gemfile add the following gems

 ```
 gem 'thor'